Financial Ombudsman Service (Australia): Resolution process

-The FOS only considers a complaint after the customer has first attempted and failed to resolve their complaint directly with their financial services provider.
-Most disputes with financial services providers in Australia are resolved between the customer and the relevant bank, credit provider, insurance company or other financial services provider.
-However, if a dispute is not able to be resolved directly, FOS can then consider it.
+The FOS only considered a complaint after the customer has first attempted and failed to resolve their complaint directly with their financial services provider.
+Most disputes with financial services providers in Australia were resolved between the customer and the relevant bank, credit provider, insurance company or other financial services provider.
+However, if a dispute was not able to be resolved directly, FOS could then consider it.

-The FOS can make an official recommendation or determination and require a financial services provider to;
+The FOS could make an official recommendation or determination and require a financial services provider to;